C4Q/AC-Android/cohort_5.4/unit_01/01_20_Static_Factory_Methods_Singletons_Enums.md

-# Static Factory Methods and Singletons
+# Static Factory Methods, Singletons, and Enums

 ## Objectives
 * Fellows will discover why design patterns are useful in programs